dapperfu/matlab_pushover/README.txt

 %        priority: ''
 %       timestamp: ''
 %           sound: 'pushover'
-% For full description of options see the <a href="https://pushover.net/api">Pushover REST API</a>
+% For full description of options see the Pushover REST API (https://pushover.net/api)
 %
 % timestamp is in Matlab serial date instead of Unix timestamp.
 This allows
 %   for better integration with Matlab.
 If timestamp is a string 'datenum'